dattalab/moseq2-app/README.md

 **Follow the installation and set up steps outlined in this README to ensure your jupyter notebooks will run smoothly.**

+__NOTE: you can skip the conda environment setup if you already have one.
+Simply install the latest dev branches in your activated environment (install commands found at the bottom of this page).__

 # MoSeq2 Software Requirements

 In order to successfully install MoSeq2, we recommend you ensure you have the following libraries and packages already installed: